-- (1) Provide specialized and transdisciplinary courses in dental science, dental care, and oral health, as well as an educational environment that enables students to focus on research for their master's thesis and other purposes. - (2) Provide opportunities to develop the high ethical standards - expected of researchers and sophisticated professionals, opportunities to learn about the latest advances in Japanese/international dental science research and dental care technologies, and practical opportunities enabling students to acquire communication skills and advanced specialized techniques. - (3) Clearly define the standards for evaluating academic progress, and appropriately conduct exams and research reviews based on the student's master's thesis, etc.
+- (1) Provide specialized and transdisciplinary courses in dental science, dental care, and oral health, as well as an educational environment that enables students to focus on research for their master's thesis and other purposes. - (2) Provide opportunities to develop the high ethical standards expected of researchers and sophisticated professionals, opportunities to learn about - the latest advances in Japanese/international dental science research and dental care technologies, and practical opportunities enabling students to acquire communication skills and advanced specialized techniques. - (3) Achievement is evaluated by determining, using tests and reports, whether the student has reached the objectives described in the syllabus.
+The Master's thesis is evaluated by determining whether it contributes to research from an original perspective, and whether the student has in-depth knowledge that functions as a foundation for research and operational duties with expertise, and by evaluating final exams.